A Functional Imperative Mix

 return frozen(res)

-For this to be safe and efficient, the type system must be able to prove that res can only escape through the return statement, that there are no other references to it.
+For this to be safe and efficient (frozen should not create a copy, just return the same object with a different type), the type system must be able to prove that res can only escape through the return statement, that there are no other references to it; And it must do so without placing onerous restrictions on how res can be used.
+For instance, we still want to be able to pass it to other functions and methods, such as append in the example above.

-I have not worked out the details yet, but it seems uniqueness typing and regions would fit the bill.
-The folks at Jane Street published an interesting paper on retrofitting OCaml with uniqueness and regions using modes, so that is probably where I should start.
+I do not have a complete understanding of the theory yet, but it seems uniqueness typing and regions would fit the bill.
+The folks at Jane Street published an interesting paper on retrofitting OCaml with uniqueness and regions using modes, so that is probably where I should start reading.

 Conclusion

 In many situations, mutability is only needed during the construction of an object, after which it does not need to be modified again.
-By exploiting this phase distinction we can have deeply immutable data types without splitting the language in two.
+By exploiting this phase distinction we can have deeply immutable data types without splitting the language in two, and with zero loss of efficiency.

 Stefan